 A large segment of music and digital projects are built on AI’s ability to analyze the style of composers and their creations.
 Namely, streaming recommendation platforms.

-At the same time, it is important to note that it is more difficult to work with musical AI content than with text, which is already information encoded into symbols, or an image, which is a much smaller amount of data.
-The sound is still difficult to analyze by the algorithm material due to the multi-layered nature, the lack of clear timing intervals, and the higher weight.
+At the same time, it is more difficult to work with musical AI content than with text, which is already information encoded into symbols, or an image, which is a much smaller amount of data.
+The sound is still difficult to analyze by the algorithm due to its multi-layered nature, the lack of clear timing intervals, and the higher weight.
 But the processes are constantly evolving.
 And in the early 2000s, the first recommendation music services appeared.